-Hard-won lessons from over a decade of experience living the life of the professional trainer.
-Learn the principles and trade secrets that will earn you success, and avoid the mistakes and pitfalls that will show you the door.
+Hard-won lessons from 13 years of experience living the life of the professional trainer.
+Learn the principles and trade secrets that will bring you success while avoiding the mistakes and pitfalls that will show you out the door.

-2. Your immediate success is equal to the quantity of imperfect actions you take every day.
+- Your immediate success is correlated to the quantity of imperfect actions you take every day.

-3. Your long-term success is equal to the quantity and quality of actions you take every day.
+- Your long-term success is correlated to the quantity and quality of actions you take every day.

 Table of Contents